Regularity of the superstring supermeasure and the superperiod map: Introduction

 \subsection{Acknowledgements}

 G.F. is partially supported by the National Centre of Competence in Research ``SwissMAP --- The Mathematics of Physics'' of the Swiss National Science Foundation.
 He thanks the Hebrew University of Jerusalem, where part of this work was done, for hospitality.
 D.K. is partially supported by the ERC under grant agreement 669655.
-A.P. is partially supported by the NSF grant DMS-1700642, by the National Center of Competence in Research ``SwissMAP --- The Mathematics of Physics'' of the Swiss National Science Foundation, and by the Russian Academic Excellence Project `5-100'.
+A.P. is partially supported by the NSF grant DMS-2001224, by the National Center of Competence in Research ``SwissMAP --- The Mathematics of Physics'' of the Swiss National Science Foundation, and by the Russian Academic Excellence Project `5-100' within the framework of the HSE University Basic Research Program.
 While working on this project, A.P. was visiting ETH Zurich and Hebrew University of Jerusalem.
 He would like to thank these institutions for hospitality and excellent working conditions.